Furkantopaloglu/dt_flutter_smart_rating/README.md

 ## Features

-- **Smart Triggering**: Shows the rating dialog only after a period of successful network activity (default 10 minutes).
+- **Smart Triggering**: Shows the rating dialog only after a period of successful network activity (default 5 seconds).
 - **Network Monitoring**: Automatically monitors network traffic using a Dio interceptor (or manual reporting).
 - **Conditional Logic**:
     - **4-5 Stars**: Redirects the user to the store.